andakuse-spec/Databricks-exercises-/README.md

-# Databricks-exercises-
+# SQL-exercises-
-Completed all Databricks
+Completed all exercises thats focused on SQL fundamentals,